langerv/biomorph/README.md

     - Hue is random.

 ## Game levels
-The game includes 3 playable levels demonstrating different use cases, and you can freely change levels clicking on arrow buttons.
+The game includes 3 playable levels demonstrating different use cases, and you can freely change levels clicking on orange arrow buttons a the top of the screen.

 ### Level 1 (training)
 This level has no objective except to let you freely try morphs and see how aptitudes evolve.
 Enjoy!